VikasiniM/EVAnalysis/README.md

 # 🚗 **Electric Vehicle Sales Analysis (India)**

 ## 📌 Project Overview
-This project explores **electric vehicle (EV) sales trends** in India from **2022 to 2024** using **Power BI** and data analysis techniques.
+This project explores **electric vehicle (EV) sales trends** in India from **2022 to Present** using **Power BI** and data analysis techniques.
 It provides insights into EV adoption by state and manufacturer, market penetration, seasonal trends, and growth forecasting.

 ---